xbench/xbench-docs/content/connector-memsource/overview.md

 ![Xbench Connector](/connector-memsource/dialog-main-window-01.png)

-Once in ApSIC Xbench, you can quickly fix issues in your translation, by choosing **Edit Source**, which will open the Memsource Editor right at the segment that is currently selected in ApSIC Xbench.
+Once in ApSIC Xbench, you can quickly fix issues in your translation, by choosing **Edit Segment**, which will open the Memsource Editor right at the segment that is currently selected in ApSIC Xbench.

 The connector also can be used as a quick way to see your Memsource projects progress.